How to Budget for a Wedding?

 5. How Do Most Couples Pay for a Wedding?

-How to budget for a wedding depends on the couple’s income.
+A wedding budget depends on the couple’s income.
 Data shows that most couples use their savings to pay for their weddings.
 Other sources of wedding funds include credit cards, personal loans, contributions from friends, and monthly salaries.